MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/deploying-and-debugging-uwp-apps.md

 UWP apps can be developed and compiled on Windows 8.1 or later, but require Windows 10 to run.
 If you are developing a UWP app on a Windows 8.1 PC, you can remotely debug a UWP app running on another Windows 10 device, provided that both the host and target computer are on the same LAN.
 To do this, download and install the [Remote Tools for Visual Studio](https://www.visualstudio.com/downloads/) on both machines.
 The installed version must match the existing version of Visual Studio that you have installed, and the architecture you select (x86, x64) must also match that of your target app.

 ## Package layout
-With Visual Studio 2015 Update 3, we have added the option for developers to specify the layout path for their UWP apps.
+As of Visual Studio 2015 Update 3, we have added the option for developers to specify the layout path for their UWP apps.
 This determines where the package layout is copied to on disk when you build your app.
 By default, this property is set relative to the project’s root directory.
 If you do not modify this property, the behavior will remain the same as it has for previous versions of Visual Studio.

 This property can be modified in the project's **Debug** properties.